planimation/documentation/docs/Deployment_guide.md

 With the command provided in section 2, you should be able to get a folder called “buildweb” under “../planimation-frontend/”.
 The remaining is easy: drop the distribution directory to the designated Apache source folder and restart your apache server:

-*   Move all the files and subdirectories under “buildweb” to “/var/www/html/“
+*   Move all the files and subdirectories under “build” to “/var/www/html/“
 *   Restart the apache server with
     ```“sudo service apache2 restart”```